-We have never irrigated, never used fertilisers and have used some biodynamic principles since inception.
+We planted our first pinot noir in 1991.
+The deep, red volcanic ‘spud’ soils are rich in iron and other minerals, giving our wines a ‘robustness’ of flavour and colour.
+We’ve never irrigated, nor have we used fertilisers and have always maintained ‘naturalist’ and ‘biodynamic’ principles since our inception.
 We use these techniques to help grow better grapes.
 Sadly, ‘biodynamic’ has become a marketing term more than anything else, so, to keep you awake I’ll not refer to it again.

-In 1992, Maree and I planted Nebbiolo.
-We used the three available ‘Mudgee’ clones: Borgu, Fino and Rosa.
-Rosa is overcropping rubbish that may actually not be Nebbiolo.
+In 1992, my wife Maree and I planted nebbiolo.
+We used the three available ‘Mudgee’ clones: Borgu, Fino and Rosa; Rosa is over-cropped rubbish that may actually not be nebbiolo.
 Borgu is from Ghemme and is wonderful.
 Fino is good too.
 I have added to these plantings with Matt10, a Miguet/Lampia cross that ripens a little earlier.
 I’m optimistic about this on our site.

-I struggle to get the Nebbiolo to ripeness and 2O12 was the first vintage it got through veraison.
+At first, I struggled to get the nebbiolo to ripeness – 2O12 was the first vintage it got through veraison.
 Thank fuck for global warming.

 We also have small plantings of Picolit/Mendoza-clone Chardonnay, Pinot Bianco, Pinot Grigio and Friulano.
 I hope to add Ribolla Giallo to this Oslavian-inspired fruit salad.